KevChike/relearning-javascript/lesson-1-arrays/readme.md

 ### reduce()

 The `reduce()` method runs a function on each array element to produce a single value.
+The function is applied to all array elements one after another and “carries on” its result to the next call.
+As function is applied, the result of the previous function call is passed to the next one as the first argument.

 The `reduce()` method works from left-to-right in the array and does not reduce the original array.
 **Note** that the callback function in the `reduce()` method takes 4 arguments:

 - The Accumulator (the initial value / previously returned value)